Cubs plan to interview David Ross, Joe Girardi next week

-CHICAGO (AP) — Former Chicago Cubs catchers David Ross and Joe Girardi will speak with the team next week about its managerial opening.
+CHICAGO (AP) — Former Chicago Cubs catchers Joe Girardi and David Ross will speak with the team next week about its managerial opening.

 The team also plans to interview first base coach Will Venable next week.
 Bench coach Mark Loretta interviewed for the job Thursday.

-The Cubs are searching for a successor to Joe Maddon, whose contract expired after the Cubs missed the playoffs this year for the first time since 2014.
+The Cubs are searching for a successor to Joe Maddon, whose contract expired after Chicago missed the playoffs this year for the first time since 2014.

-Girardi is the first external candidate confirmed by the Cubs.
-Loretta and Venable were part of Maddon’s staff this season, and Ross has a front-office position with the team.
+Girardi is the first external candidate confirmed by the team.
+Loretta and Venable were part of Maddon’s staff this season, and Ross works in the Cubs’ front office.

+Girardi, who turns 55 on Oct.
+14, is a Peoria, Illinois, native and played college ball at Northwestern.

+Girardi was voted NL Manager of the Year after he guided the Marlins to a 78-84 record in 2006 in his only season with the team.
+He also managed the New York Yankees for 10 seasons, winning the World Series in 2009.
+He was fired after New York went 91-71 in 2017.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports